GerHobbelt/the-perils-of-Word-when-publishing-your-book/README.md

 > <br> -- plenty anonymous authors
 >

+# Target Audience

+- you want to self-publish, or otherwise need or want to be in control of the part of the editorial, publishing and printing process that's waiting beyond the "typing it into the computer" phase and you want to produce professional looking results.
+- you may have a publisher, but you're curious and want to know what might be handy.
+(For you: plaintext and high rez image scans that your editor **likes**.
+Period.)
+- you're just one curious cat, you are! 😉

+## Not A Target Audience

+If you're fine with producing something that's easily recognizable as a "best effort" hobby horse.
+When your pinnacle of excellence is when you're rated in the family as the "dear uncle that's helping out granny with her garden and enjoying his computer hobby as a pensioner; he's a doddle."

+# Me, *I* want to know.
+I use Word. 🥇

+However, if you want to produce printed work that looks like it could have been purchased at Barnes & Noble or similar book-selling venues, you may need to gear up.
+Read on, pardner. 🤠

+---

 [EN]

 When "Word" features alongside "book" and "printing" or "publishing" in a conversation, you are having close encounters with the magical land where indeed "one word says it all"; all too often is "Word" indicative of a heap of trouble if you value your output and hope to produce a good-looking tome.